 As for Mannois, this small, friendly hotel sits in the Old Town entwined in a labyrinth of cobbled lanes.
-Rooms are split between 4 buildings: Sa Corte, the main house, with its pretty courtyard; Sa Dommo (200m away), Sa Turre (500m away), with a restaurant and roof terrace (fabulous views over town), and a Dependance (Annex) with self-catering suites in the newer part of town.
+Rooms are split between 4 buildings: historical Sa Corte with its pretty courtyard; Sa Dommo (200m away); and Sa Turre (500m away), with a restaurant and roof terrace (fabulous views over town).
 There's also the newer Su Rosariu building, which houses reception and a pretty breakfast room.
 Good restaurants wait on your doorstep.

 - The pretty rooms are spotlessly clean and many have terraces or balconies

-- Breakfast in Sa Corte's courtyard is lovely; and dinner at Sa Turre too, especially if you like seafood
+- Sa Corte's courtyard is lovely; and you can have dinner at Sa Turre's rooftop restaurant, especially if you like seafood

 - Orosei itself: a small medieval town that stands on the Cedrino river

 - Boat trips along the coast and guided hiking tours into the mountains; the walk to Tiscali, an ancient Nuraghic village concealed within a cave, is magical